mcochris/bdp4/README.md

 # bdp4
-Unofficial replacement for the Bryston BDP 3 Manic Moose software.
+Unofficial replacement of the Bryston BDP 3 Manic Moose software.